isomerpages/moe-outramsec/index.md

       image: /images/All_3_EMarket_Final_Login_window.jpg
       alt: Image alt text
       description: Visit our Anchorvale Campus microsite to explore more.
-You may also watch our fly-through video and FAQ.  will do
+You may also watch our fly-through video and FAQ.
       url: https://sites.google.com/moe.edu.sg/ossopenhouse/open-house-2025
       button: Click here to view
   - infobar: